wbyoung/azul/docs/source/guides/models.md

 ### `#attrs`

-The attributes, keyed by database field name, currently set on this object.
-That is, a `Person` defined like so:
+The attributes of a model object.
+For instance, a `Person` defined like so:

 ```js
 var Person = db.model('person', {